bacanije/sql-challenge/README.md

 Data Engineering
 1. Use the provided information to create a table schema for each of the six CSV files.
-Be sure to do the following: o	Remember to specify the data types, primary keys, foreign keys, and other constraints. o	For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row. o	Be sure to create the tables in the correct order to handle the foreign keys.
+Be sure to do the following:
+ - Remember to specify the data types, primary keys, foreign keys, and other constraints.
+ - For the primary keys, verify that the column is unique.
+Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
+ - Be sure to create the tables in the correct order to handle the foreign keys.

-2..
-Import each CSV file into its corresponding SQL table.
+2. Import each CSV file into its corresponding SQL table.

 Findings:
 There are 6 complete CSV datasets used for this challenge